Our Team

 (207) 807-6703 | [email protected]

-Mr. Coolidge drafts and negotiates all relevant plan and trust documents and contracts, drafts employee disclosures, prepares government filings and obtains agency rulings.
+Dave drafts and negotiates all relevant plan and trust documents and contracts, drafts employee disclosures, prepares government filings and obtains agency rulings.
 He has assisted employers with voluntary compliance proceedings at the IRS and Department of Labor to protect benefit plans against potentially disqualifying errors.

-Mr. Coolidge’s practice also covers many of the laws that regularly attach to employee benefits, such as the Affordable Care Act, HIPAA, COBRA, and the Medicare secondary payer rules; age and other employment discrimination labor laws, including the Family and Medical Leave Act; and the securities law aspects of employee benefit plans.
+Dave’s practice also covers many of the laws that regularly attach to employee benefits, such as the Affordable Care Act, HIPAA, COBRA, and the Medicare secondary payer rules; age and other employment discrimination labor laws, including the Family and Medical Leave Act; and the securities law aspects of employee benefit plans.
 He regularly advises clients on Affordable Care Act interpretive issues, compliance requirements, and support around IRS assessments and audits; on the preparation of group health plan amendments and implementing resolutions; and on consumer-driven health care matters, such as integrated health savings accounts and health reimbursement arrangements.

 * David Coolidge is an independent contractor to Hamilton Vopelak | P.C. and is not licensed in Texas.